Access Keys

 Access Keys are customised accessibility guides that provide convenient information about accessing venues, events and programs at the click of a button.
 They are universally designed and suitable for all people, regardless of ability.
 Our Access Key products ensure high levels of quality and accurate information.

-Access Key information may include but is not limited to navigational instructions on getting to a chosen venue or event, parking, layout, access in and around a venue or event, reception/ticketing locations and services, identification of staff by uniform, toilets including their environmental specifications, food and beverage services, programming, experiences and accessible offerings plus much more!
+Access Key details may comprise, among other things, directions on how to reach a preferred venue or event, parking facilities, layout, accessibility in and around the venue or event, the location of the reception/ticketing booth and its services, identification of the staff by their uniform, bathrooms including their environmental features, food and drink services, programming, experiences, accessible amenities, and a host of other valuable information.

 Access Keys include: